Mitch Garver Player Props: Rangers vs. Phillies

 Phillies Pitching Rankings (2022)

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Wheeler will start for the Phillies, his first of the season.
+- Falter will take the mound to start for the Phillies, his first this season.

-- The 32-year-old righty last appeared Sunday, Nov.
-6 against the Houston Astros, when he started and went 5 1/3 innings.
+- The 25-year-old southpaw started and threw two-thirds of an inning when he last appeared Saturday, Oct.
+22 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.